AmrSakkary/SQL_Challenges/README.md

 -   More advanced topics

 **References:**
-The following resources were used to create the challenges in this project:
+The following resources were used in this project:

  - HackerRank: https://www.hackerrank.com/
  - W3resource: https://www.w3resource.com/sql-exercises/